-In addition to the university tuition and fees, Medical Imaging student fees (spread over four years included in the student's statement twice per year, fall and spring semesters), include: HIPAA education, professional liability insurance; lab costs; CHSE administrative fee; Certifi Clinical Record Management (myRecordtracker); anatomic identification markers; name tag; dosimetry badge; clinical logbook; professional memberships in both the A.S.R.T. and P.S.R.T.; and course materials for MI 415.
+In addition to the university tuition and fees, Medical Imaging student fees (spread over four years), include: HIPAA education, professional liability insurance; lab costs; Clover learning electronic course resources, anatomic identification markers; name tag; dosimetry badges; clinical logbook; professional memberships in both the A.S.R.T. and P.S.R.T.; and course materials for MI 415.
 This list may not be all inclusive.
 Additional expenses may arise after publication of this handbook.